 As Minecraft is primarily based on Java programming language, the problems in running the game are very likely due to outdated installation packages and libraries of Java Runtime Environment installed on your computer.

 To be able to run the game properly, you need to update the Java libraries on your computer.
 Here are the steps that you need to follow to update your Java Runtime Environment and install the latest libraries for a smoother gaming experience:

 - Press the Windows and S key together on your keyboard to reveal the search function.
 In the input field, search for “Java” and hit the enter key on your keyboard

 - Once the application starts, click on the “Configure Java” button to access the settings menu

 - Click on the “Update” tab located at the top of your screen, followed by clicking the “Update Now” button to get the latest version

 The process will take a while to complete, and you need to wait until everything’s done.
-Once the Java Libraries are updated properly, you can relaunch the game again to see whether it’s launching or still showing the same error.
+Once the Java libraries are updated properly, you can relaunch the game again to see whether the Minecraft not responding issue is fixed or not.

 2. Update Your Windows OS